Low-Stress Level and High-Performance Skills – What Do They Have to Do with Each Other?

 The mistake most of us make is dancing non-stop for stamina.

-There is a Stress Indicator Test available in both my books, Dance To Your Maximum and Dancing Without Stress, and I invite you to examine yourself.
+Cool stuff: There is a Stress Indicator Test available in both of Maximiliaan’s books, Dance To Your Maximum and Dancing Without Stress.
+I invite you to examine yourself.
 It’s a list with what you may perceive as stressful.
 On average, the dancers that deliver amazing performances score around 22 stress points which is 25% less than the average dancer.
-I recommend that you come back to the test after a few months to keep track of your progress and see were you still need to focus more.

-If you want to be amongst the professionals you must master yourself and deliver great performances.
+If you want to be amongst the professionals you must master yourself and deliver a great performance.

 Photography: Stefan Strassenburg